Glacitecture-Studios/.github/profile/README.md

 **✅ This project is open-source!
 You can check out the repository [here](https://github.com/WinterBlox/syncra-engine)**

----

-### :anchor: Drifted Souls *(Coming Soon)*
-**A 3D gritty roguelike adventure RPG set across an archipelago of danger and decay.**
-Battle through cursed waters, uncover long-forgotten classes, and defy abominations crawling up from the realms below.

-Coming soon to your nightmares.

-**❔ This project will be source-available when we begin development.**

 ## :ice_cube: About Us

 We're Glacitecture Studios: explorers, programmers, and storytellers.
 Whether we're crafting high-precision toolkits or sculpting immersive worlds, we aim to make cool things that people care about.